pytools4dart/pytools4dart/pytools4dart/data/README.md

 # forest.vox
-'forest.vox' is a subsample taken an AMAPVox voxelization of airborne lidar data from campaign in sept.
+'forest.vox' is a 20x20 m subsample taken an AMAPVox voxelization of airborne lidar data from campaign in sept.
 2016 supported by CNES.

+It contains Leaf Area Density (m2/m3), i.e. UF in DART.

 Courtesy to Gregoire Vincent (gregoire.vincent@ird.fr) for the processing.

-It contains Leaf Area Density (m2/m3), i.e. UF in DART.

-# Cant_Cab_Car_CBrown.tif
+# Can_Cab_Car_CBrown.tif

-'Cant_Cab_Car_CBrown.tif' is a 50x50 pixel subsample raster of estimations of leaf chemical properties that can be used in prospect to simulate optical properties.
+'Can_Cab_Car_CBrown.tif' is a 50x50 pixel subsample raster of estimations of leaf chemical properties that can be used in prospect to simulate optical properties.
 Bands 1 to 4 are corresponding respectively to anthocyanin, chlorophyll, carotenoids, brown matter.

 Courtesy to Dav Ebango (dav.ebengo@inrae.fr) for the processing.